juspay/hyperswitch/README.md

 <h1 align="center">🎉 Hacktoberfest is here! 🎉</h1>

 New to Rust?
-Hyperswitch is the perfect place to start this hacktoberfest! 😁
+Hyperswitch is the perfect place to start this HacktoberFest! 😁

 > ⭐️ If you're new to Hacktoberfest, you can learn more and register to participate [here](https://hacktoberfest.com/participation/).
 Registration is from **September 26th - October 31st**.